James Bond Theme: Moby's remix

 American electronica musician Moby produced a remixed version of the theme entitled "James Bond Theme (Moby's Re-Version)" for the Bond film Tomorrow Never Dies.
 It first appeared as the second track on I Like to Score, a compilation of Moby's songs used in films, and later featured as the fifteenth and final track on the Tomorrow Never Dies soundtrack album.
 Moby has said "It did feel a little strange remixing something that was perfect in its original state", further admitting that he "still thinks the original is miles better than the version I did".

 Released as a single, "James Bond Theme (Moby's Re-Version)" charted at number eight on the UK Singles Chart, besting "Go"'s number 10 peak six years earlier to become, at the time, Moby's highest-peaking single on the chart.
-It also reached number one in Iceland and peaked within the top 20 in Finland, Ireland, and Switzerland.
+It also reached number one in Iceland and peaked within the top 20 in Finland, Switzerland, and on the Irish Singles Chart.

-The song features two samples of dialogue from the Bond films: Pierce Brosnan saying "Bond, James Bond" as heard in GoldenEye, and the conversation between Bond and Auric Goldfinger in Goldfinger: "Do you expect me to talk?" / "No, Mr. Bond.
+The song features two samples of dialogue from the Bond films: Pierce Brosnan saying "Bond, James Bond" as heard in GoldenEye, and the conversation between Sean Connery, as Bond, and Gert Fröbe as Auric Goldfinger in Goldfinger: "Do you expect me to talk?" / "No, Mr. Bond.
 I expect you to die."